<> <> <> <>

 This one might sound obvious (and there's a reason we haven't included chemotherapy on this list as it only causes temporary hair loss), but ongoing radiation therapy to the head can cause the hair to grow back differently once treatment has ended.

-Radiation therapy is used to treat certain kinds of cancer and it uses large, acutely targeted blasts of ionising radiation to kill malignant cells.
+Radiation therapy uses large, acutely targeted blasts of ionising radiation to kill malignant cells.
 Of course, similarly to chemotherapy, it doesn't only kill “bad” cells, but can also damage good, functioning cells in the process.

 Differently to chemotherapy however, which makes all of the hair in the body fall out, radiation therapy only affects the hair at the site of treatment, hence why hair loss from the scalp would only occur when radiotherapy has been used to treat a condition like a tumour in the brain.